 There are some IP addresses signed with DNSSEC, and some caches checking signatures.
 Never mind all the problems.

-Do these signatures

 Do these signatures accomplish anything?

-Occasionally these caches are on client machines, so attacker can't simply forge packets from cache ... so attacker intercepts and forges all the subsequent packets: web pages, email, etc.
+Occasionally these caches are on client machines, so attacker can't simply forge packets from cache .... so attacker intercepts and forges all the subsequent packets: web pages, email, etc. Administrator can use HTTPS to protect web pages ... but then what attack is stopped by DNSSEC?
+61